-If you’re looking to save a little money, or simply want to put your green thumb to the test, growing your own herbs, veggies, and fruit can be a great option.
+If you’re looking to save a little money, or simply want to put your green thumb to the test, growing your own herbs, veggies, and fruit can be a rewarding hobby.

-Whether you live in an apartment, condo, or small home without a yard, we’ve found six fruits and veggies that you can comfortably grow in small spaces.
-All you’ll need is a pot/planter, water, some dirt, and sun.
+Whether you live in an apartment, condo, or small home without a yard, we’ve found 8 fruits and veggies that you can comfortably grow in small spaces.
+All you’ll need is a few pots or planters, water, potting soil, and sunlight.

-If you don’t have the tools, check out the Home & Garden category on Flipp to find a variety of planters, pots, soil and other essentials.
+If you’re in need of some gardening supplies, check out the Home & Garden category on Flipp to find everything you need.

 Let’s get started!

 Have you ever noticed a green stem growing out of a garlic head that’s been left on your kitchen counter for a while?
 Although it might look a little scary, don’t throw it out!
 This is the natural process of the garlic beginning to grow, which can be put to good use.
-You won’t be able to grow a full head of garlic if you start in the summer, as garlic requires a few months to grow and is more likely to flourish if planted in the fall.
-However, what you can do is grow garlic greens from store-bought garlic if you plant it in a container.
+You won’t be able to grow a full head of garlic if you start in the summer, but what you can do is grow garlic greens from store-bought garlic if you plant it in a container.

 One Easy Step: